MathematicusLucian/Genome-Browser-UI/README.md

 The Genome Browser scans/analyses DNA files from popular family tree providers (23andMe, Ancestry.com, etc.), comparing the genome of the user with published literature on health risks/conditions that their gene variants are correlated to.
 SNP data is sourced from several sources, i.e. SNPedia, Ensembl, and GProfiler.

-For security reasons, the user's patient data is not shared to the server, but remains on their machine (in the web browser **IndexedDB**.)
+For security reasons, the user's patient data is not shared to the server, but remains on their machine (**Dexie.js** to interface with **IndexedDB** database storage in the web browser.)

 - This repo is the **React**-based (TypeScript) UI client application (with **NextJs**), and which queries the Genome Browser API.
 - The API/Orchestrator for this project is here: [Genome Browser API](https://github.com/MathematicusLucian/Genome-Browser-API).